Breeze/breeze.js.samples/net/ngNorthwind/README.md

 #Breeze Angular Northwind Demo

->*Opinionated AngularJS style guide for teams by [@john_papa](//twitter.com/john_papa)*

->More details about the styles and patterns used in this app can be found in my [AngularJS Style Guide](https://github.com/johnpapa/angularjs-styleguide) and my [AngularJS Patterns: Clean Code](http://jpapa.me/ngclean) course at [Pluralsight](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

 ## Structure
-The structure also contains a gulpfile.js and a server folder.
-The server is there just so we can serve the app using node.
-Feel free to use any server you wish.

 	/src
 		/client
 			/app
 			/content

+       / server
+          app.js

+       gulpfile.js
+       package.json
+       bower.json

+The server exists to serve the app using node.
+Feel free to use any server you wish.

 ## Pre-Requisites
 Install [Node.js](http://nodejs.org)

 Install these NPM packages globally:

-`npm install -g bower gulp nodemon`
+	npm install -g bower gulp nodemon

+## Installing Packages
+- Open a terminal or command window
+- Type `npm install`

+`npm install` will install bower packages too, but you can install them separately if you wish.

+- Open terminal
+- Type `bower install`

 ## Northwind API Server

-For this Breeze demo we need a running Web API server that delivers Northwind data.
+The demo reaches out to a .NET Web API server that delivers Northwind data.
+You have to make sure that server is running before you can run the client.

+You have two choices of Web API server: remote and local.

 ### Remote server

-We can hit an IdeaBlade server at `http://sampleservice.breezejs.com/api/northwind/employees`.
+The demo can talk to an IdeaBlade server at `http://sampleservice.breezejs.com/api/northwind/employees`.
 The serviceName is `/api/northwind/`.

 Here's an example query you can run in a browser.